 An integral element of the National Honor Society (NHS) at Bethlehem Catholic High School is service, and service within the walls of our school is crucial.
 To that end, all NHS students are required to provide service to their peers by tutoring in the morning or afternoon at least one day a week.

-When a struggling student requests assistance in a particular subject, their teacher and guidance counselor complete a form with the student, and this form is submitted for scheduling.
-This form is matched to a graph with all NHS students, who have provided information with schedule availability and subjects which that NHS student will tutor.
+When a student is struggling in a particular subject, he/she may obtain the assistance of an NHS tutor by completing a tutoring form that can be obtained from their teacher or guidance counselor.
+Once the student has submitted the form, he/she will be matched up with a tutor using a graph that contains the information on subjects and availability of each of the NHS tutors.
 Within a day, an email is sent to the parents of the student who requested assistance, their teacher and the guidance counselor with the day, time, tutor and subject.
 Attendance is monitored, and feedback is provided.
 Over the course of any given year, NHS members provide hundreds of hours of tutoring for close to 100 students.